The Beef Club meets Every Third Monday of the Month

-7.Any registered heifer that voluntarily switches to the crossbred division at the fair check in date, must meet the registered heifer guidelines before being weighed.
-Tattoo must match registration paper and/or RFID tag must match entry form.
+7.Any registered heifer that switches to the commercial division at the fair entry must meet the registered heifer guidelines before being weighed.
+(Tattoo must match registration paper and RFID tag must match entry form)

 (Grand Champion Elkhart County Born Heifer)

 - These heifers must have been born in Elkhart County.

 - This show will occur after the top 5 heifers in the 4-H show our selected.

 - If any of the top 5 heifers are Elkhart County Born, then that heifer will be the Grand Champion Elkhart County Born Heifer.
 Starting with the Grand Champion and going down.